-- Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the - "Create Quick Corpus" from the file menu.
-The files contained in the corpus are shown in the left frame of the main window under "Target Corpus". - 2) Choose the various parameters to filter the number of n-grams to be shown: n-gram size (number of words), open slots (number of slots in the n-gram that can take multiple values), minimum n-gram frequency, and minimum n-gram range (number of files).

-- 3) Click on the "Start" button to start the search and wait for the results to be displayed.
+- 1) Select a corpus using the "Corpus Manager" available from the File menu.
+Alternatively, create a quick corpus by choosing the "Open File(s) as Quick Corpus" from the file menu.
+The files contained in the corpus are shown in the left frame of the main window under "Target Corpus". - 2) Choose the various parameters to filter the number of n-grams to be shown: n-gram size (number of words), open slots (number of slots in the n-gram that can take multiple values), minimum n-gram frequency, and minimum n-gram range (number of files). - 3) Click on the "Start" button to start the search and wait for the results to be displayed.
 If a search query is entered, only n-grams that match the query will be shown.
-See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 4) Use the "Sort by" option to rearrange the ordering of the results.

-5) The total number of n-gram types ("N-Gram types") and combined total count of all the n-gram tokens

-("N-Gram Tokens") are shown at the top of the tool window.
-When no hits are found, a warning will be shown on the screen.
+See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 4) Use the "Sort by" option to rearrange the ordering of the results. - 5) The total number of n-gram types ("N-Gram types") and combined total count of all the n-gram tokens ("N-Gram Tokens") are shown at the top of the tool window.
+When no hits are found, a warning will be shown on the screen. - 6) Double-click on any cell in the results window to cause the software to jump to the KWIC tool (see the relevant section of this document) where you can view concordance lines for that n-gram across the whole corpus.

-- 6) Double-click on any cell in the results window to cause the software to jump to the KWIC tool (see the relevant section of this document) where you can view concordance lines for that n-gram across the whole corpus. - 7) For entries that contain open slots, Shift + Double-click on the "Type" entry in the results window to show the variants that can fit in the open slots via the "Open Slot Viewer". - 8) Advanced searches are available with this tool.
+- 7) For entries that contain open slots, Shift + Double-click on the "Type" entry in the results window to show the variants that can fit in the open slots via the "Open Slot Viewer" and two associated statistics that show the degree of variation for the slot.
+The TT value is the type/token ratio for the slot, and the ent value is the Entropy value for the slot. - 8) Advanced searches are available with this tool.
 Several menu preferences are also available with this tool.
 (See the relevant sections in this document for explanations).